GlorimarCastro/grac/README.md

   - [Support Vector Machine]
   - [Gaussian Naive Bayes]

-Also, GRAC allows you to calculate the best classifier for your data, bases on accuracy, and does a [cross-validation]
+Also, GRAC allows you to calculate the best classifier for your data, based on accuracy, and does a [cross-validation]

 ### Version
 1.0